 CUNY subscribes to the Collaborative Institutional Training Initiative’s (CITI) research compliance courses to fulfill CUNY’s educational requirements.
 Please read the requirements section below to identify the training you are required to complete.

 Training in Responsible Conduct of Research (RCR)

 All CUNY faculty members, postdoctoral scholars, graduate and undergraduate students involved in research are required to complete the CITI RCR training within six weeks of initiating their research.
 All Research Integrity Officers (RIO) are also required to complete the online RCR training.
 RCR training certificate will be valid for five years.
-CUNY researchers are required to re-take the CITI RCR training course every five years.
+CUNY researchers are required to take a refresher CITI RCR training course every five years.

 Training in the Protection of Human Subjects